 After your leg has healed a little, your healthcare provider may prescribe a removable brace or splint, so that you can do physical therapy when you remove it.
 These exercises will help restore and maintain your range of motion and strength.
 You’ll need to use crutches or a cane for several months after your injury.

-Your healthcare provider also might prescribe a medicine to prevent blood clots in your leg while you recover (a “blood thinner”).
+Your healthcare provider also might prescribe a medicine (blood thinner) to prevent blood clots in your leg while you recover.

 You might have complications from your pilon fracture, such as:

 Your risk of complications may vary according to your other medical conditions and the severity of your injury.
 For example, you are more likely to develop arthritis in your ankle joint if you had a severe pilon fracture.
-Following all of your healthcare provider’s instructions carefully may help reduce your risk of complications.
+Follow all of your healthcare provider’s instructions carefully.
+This may help reduce your risk of complications.

-Call your healthcare provider if any of the following happens:
+Call your healthcare provider if any of these happen:

 A pilon fracture is a type of break of the shinbone that happens near the ankle.
 Most of the time, high-impact injury breaks both bones of the lower leg.